A ‘Best Walkable and Shoppable’ College Town

 Whether you’re here for a night or two or the next four years, you’ll find there’s plenty of great restaurants, shops, amusement parks, sports venues and culture just a short walk or drive from campus!

-Bamboo Palace — Satisfy your Chinese food fix at this Market Street fixture.
+Bamboo Palace — Satisfy your Chinese food fix with take-out from this Market Street fixture.

 Bella’s Pizza — Bella’s Pizza stays open late for those nighttime study sessions.

 BJ’s M Street Tavern & Oyster Bar — BJ’s offers, BBQ, chops, seafood, sandwiches and salads too.
 The Bongo Bongo Dip is a must-have.

 Bot’s Tavern — serving drink specials, great wings, appetizers, sandwiches and dinners.
 Trivia Night on Thursdays and other pop up themed events.

 Isabella’s — Located in a former bank, this restaurant and cocktail lounge serves up fine Italian cuisine.
 The atmosphere is great for a date night or for when family come to visit.